growilabs/growi-docs/docs/en/guide/features/tag.md

 ## Tagging a page

 Navigate to the page where the tags are going to be added. <br/>
-As shown in the image below, there is a "Add tags for this page +" button on the upper left side of the page.
+As shown in the image below, there is an "Add tags for this page +" button on the upper left side of the page.

 ![](./images/tag1.png)